pni-lab/mlconfound/README.md

 # mlconfound

-Tools for analyzing and quanifying effects of counfounder variables on machine learning model predictions.
+Tools for analyzing and quantifying effects of counfounder variables "
+                "on machine learning model predictions.
 ## Install
 ````
 todo